usegalaxy-ca/usegalaxy.ca/README.md

 - Based on the step 1 of the tutorial [Galaxy Installation with Ansible][GIWA] and the  [Ansible-Galaxy Role][AGR]

-- Simply wrapped with Vagrant for local development installation on a VM using VirtualBox

 ## Installation Steps

 You can setup several different galaxies with different settings to test. "galaxy1" is